boscowall/ClicktaleAEMIntegration/README.md

-# Sample AEM project template
+# Clicktale AEM project template

-This is a sample project template for overlay applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is first integration for AEM to show overlays.

 ## Modules